gitkraken/gk-dev-docs/gk-dev/gk-dev-subscription.md

 ---
 title: Manage GitKraken Subscription and Billing
 description: Purchase or cancel GitKraken subscriptions, update billing info, and download past invoices.
+product: "GitKraken.dev"
+content_type: "admin"
+audience: "admin"
+plan_required: "Pro, Advanced, Business, Enterprise"
+role_required: "Owner, Admin, Billing Contact"
+status: "GA"
+last_verified: "2026-03"
 taxonomy:
     category: gk-dev
 ---

-<kbd>Last updated: February 2026</kbd>
+<kbd>Last updated: March 2026</kbd>

-Subscriptions in GitKraken Dev are tied directly to an [organization](/gk-dev/gk-dev-organization/), even if there is only one user.
+Subscriptions in GitKraken.dev are tied directly to an [organization](/gk-dev/gk-dev-organization/), even if there is only one user.

 All members of an organization share the same subscription, and each active member requires a license.
 Some [roles](/gk-dev/gk-dev-organization/#roles) do not consume a license.